gsllucas/til/ssl/ssl-certificate.md

-# Generate SSL Certificate by Certbot and Letsencript
+# Generate SSL Certificate by Certbot and Letsencrypt

 nGINX Server